Vek17/TabletopTweaks-Base/README.md

 * Metamagic
     * Burning Spell (Metamagic)
         * The acid or fire effects of the affected spell adhere to the creature, causing more damage the next round.
 When a creature takes acid or fire damage from the affected spell, that creature takes damage equal to 2x the spell’s actual level at the start of its next turn.
 The damage is acid or fire, as determined by the spell’s descriptor.
+    * Encouraging Spell (Metamagic)
+		* Any morale bonus granted by an encouraging spell is increased by 1.
     * Flaring Spell (Metamagic)
         * The electricity, fire, or light effects of the affected spell create a flaring that dazzles creatures that take damage from the spell.
 A flare spell causes a creature that takes fire or electricity damage from the affected spell to become dazzled for a number of rounds equal to the actual level of the spell.
 A flaring spell only affects spells with a fire, light, or electricity descriptor.
     * Intensified Spell (Metamagic)